 A Miller® ArcReach® stick/TIG remote binds quickly and consistently to Miller engine drives with ArcReach technology, so you start work immediately.

 If a remote or wire feeder doesn’t provide the ability to select and change your welding processes at the point of the work — forcing you to walk back to the power source to make those adjustments — you don’t have the ability to maximize the convenience of the technology.

 Some systems will automatically choose the correct process based on how the machine is set up.
 Auto-Process Select™ technology from Miller detects electrode polarity as well as the ArcReach accessory being used and will set the welding power source to the correct process.

-Look for engine drive accessories that let you toggle between direct current electrode positive (DCEP) processes such as xx10, xx18 and gouging on the remote pendant.
+Look for engine drive accessories that let you toggle between direct current electrode positive (DCEP) processes such as xx10, xx18 and gouging on the remote, such as Wireless Interface Control from Miller.
 When configured in direct current electrode negative (DCEN), the remote will automatically select the TIG process.
 Likewise, the ArcReach feeder detects the polarity configuration to automatically select either the DCEP MIG/FCAW-G or DCEN FCAW-S process.

 Adjusting arc control at the accessory

 Not all technologies for the jobsite were created equal, and most are limited in their ability to fine-tune the arc remotely.

 When engine drive accessories lack this capability, welders might make do with less than optimal arc control settings rather than walk back to the power source to make adjustments.
 It can seem like a time saver, but it can result in weld quality issues or even rework.